Updated: Sep 25, 2021

 Crossings: This was more impressive than enjoyable for me, but it was very, very impressive.
 It's written as three connected stories that can be read in order, or you can follow a pagination that guides you through them as one novel.
 It sounds like it would be gimmicky or confusing, but it was neither.
 It was so interesting to see how it would fit together, and there was a mystery in it, so that kept it moving along.
 I picked up another book about halfway through and alternated because this one was a little heavy, but it's good.
-I don't usually like books that use real people as characters in fiction, but it didn't bother me in this one.
+I don't usually like books that use real people as characters in fiction, but it didn't sink the book for me.
 One of the characters is the poet Charles Baudelaire.
 I didn't know much about him, so I looked him up, but you don't have to know anything about him to get the book, I think.

 These are very different books.
 One is about exploring around a seemingly endless virtual world, and the other is about people who are exploring this world over lifetimes.
 I liked them both.
 I usually read more fantasy and sci-fi than this; I read Ready Player Two two months ago.
 Now I'm on to a realistic novel, but I don't know if I'm going to finish it.
 It's about rich people in New York (yawn).
 I'm only about ten percent in, so I'll read a little more and see if I get hooked.